LeopoldoIII/AppiumTesting/README.md

 ```
 which node
 ```
-it should give you output
+it should give you an output

 ```
 usr/local/bin/node